 Surgery performed by Dr. Schenden and Dr. Elswick

 Doctors Schenden and Elswick utilize only the safest and most advanced technology and techniques to achieve your aesthetic goals.
-Typically, the incision is hidden just behind the hairline; or it may be performed with the use of an endoscope, a viewing instrument that allows the procedure to be performed with minimal incisions.
-Both techniques achieve similar outcome -- smoother forehead skin and a more animated appearance.
+Typically, the incision is hidden just behind the hairline, or a brow lift may be performed with the use of an endoscope, a viewing instrument that allows the procedure to be performed with minimal incisions.
+Both techniques achieve similar outcomes — smoother forehead skin and a more animated appearance.

 THE BEST CANDIDATES FOR BROW LIFT

-A forehead lift is most commonly performed in patients between the ages of 40-80 years old to minimize the visible effects of aging.
-However, it can also help people of any age who have developed furrows or frown lines due to stress or muscle activity.
-Individuals with inherited conditions, such as a low, heavy brow or furrowed lines above the nose can achieve a more alert and refreshed look with this procedure.
+A brow lift is most commonly performed in patients between the ages of 40-80 years old to minimize the visible effects of aging.
+However, it can also help adults of any age who have developed furrows or frown lines due to stress or muscle activity.
+Individuals with inherited conditions, such as a low, heavy brow or furrowed lines above the nose can achieve a more alert and refreshed look with this procedure, regardless of age.

 PLANNING YOUR SURGERY

-For a better understanding of how a forehead lift might change your appearance, look into a mirror and place the palms of your hands at the outer edges of your eyes, above your eyebrows.
+For a better understanding of how a brow lift might change your appearance, look into a mirror and place the palms of your hands at the outer edges of your eyes, above your eyebrows.
 Gently draw the skin up to raise the brow and the forehead area.
-That is approximately what a forehead lift would do for you.
+That is a rough indication of what a forehead lift would do for you.
 However, this will be discussed in depth at your consultation.

 During your consultation, Dr. Schenden or Dr. Elswick will first evaluate your face, including the skin and underlying bone.
-He will discuss your goals for the surgery and ask you about certain medical conditions that could cause problems during or after the procedure, such as uncontrolled high blood pressure, blood-clotting problems, or the tendency to develop large scars.
-Be sure to tell the surgeon if you have had previous facial surgery, if you smoke, or if you take any drugs or medications -- including aspirin or other drugs that affect clotting.
+They will discuss your goals for the surgery and ask you about certain medical conditions that could cause problems during or after the procedure, such as uncontrolled high blood pressure, blood-clotting problems, or the tendency to develop large scars.
+Be sure to tell us if you have had previous facial surgery, if you smoke or if you take any drugs or medications — including aspirin or other drugs that affect clotting.

-Our surgeons make sure your questions are answered and your goals are understood.
-Patient expectations are important to discuss at the consultation.
-Surgical technique is individualized to each individual patient based on severity of excess skin
+Our surgeons always ensure your questions are answered and your goals are understood ad patient expectations are vital to discuss at the consultation.

 PREPARING FOR YOUR SURGERY

-If your hair is very short, you may wish to let it grow out before surgery, so that it's long enough to hide the scars while they heal.
+If your hair is very short, you may wish to let it grow out before surgery, so that it is long enough to hide the scars while they heal.

-Detailed instructions on activity before and after surgery will be discussed with you, along with specific instructions to prepare for the procedure, including guidelines on diet, medications, activity level, and smoking.
+Detailed instructions on activity before and after surgery will be discussed with you, along with specific instructions to prepare for the procedure, including guidelines on diet, medications, activity level and smoking.
 Carefully following these instructions will help your surgery and your recovery proceed more smoothly.

-If you smoke, plan to quit at least 4-6 weeks before the scheduled surgery otherwise an increased risk for infection and wound healing will occur.
-Avoid sun exposure before and after surgery as this may interfere with your scar.
+If you smoke, please plan to quit at least 4 to 6 weeks before the scheduled surgery otherwise an increased risk for infection and wound healing will occur.
+Avoid sun exposure before and after surgery, as this may interfere with your scar healing.

 WHERE YOUR SURGERY WILL BE PERFORMED